cyrusobrien/cyrusobrien/_pages/RelPol275.md

 * Katherine Grandjean, “‘Our Fellow-Creatures & our Fellow-Christians’: Race and Religion in Eighteenth-Century Narratives of Indian Crime,” _American Quarterly_ 62, No. 4 (December 2010), 925-950.

 * Nathan Strong, _A Sermon Preached in Hartford, June 10th, 1797, at the Execution of Richard Doane_ (Hartford: Elisha Babcock, 1797).
+A PDF of the original printing is available on Canvas.
+A transcription is available [here](https://quod.lib.umich.edu/cgi/t/text/text-idx?c=evans;cc=evans;rgn=main;view=text;idno=N24808.0001.001).

 </div>
 <div class="col-sm-4" style="padding:26px; max-width:350px;">